Competitive Equilibrium for Electricity Markets with Spatially Flexible Loads: Case Study

-The system includes 11 AI companies, each associated with one of the 11 zones in New York.
-Each company flexibly allocates its computational workload across the five datacenters, with its utility function following the quadratic form~\eqref{eq:quadratic-utility}.
-The specifications of parameters in the utility function are documented in Appendix~\ref{sec:para-case}. {Each standardized \emph{workload} (e.g., an AI inference/training batch) has an energy requirement of $q^\mathrm{DC} \in [0,10]$ kWh. } {Each AI company optimizes the allocation of its fixed total workload across datacenters} \jq{to maximize its net payoff,} {and the total amount of workloads is 364,803.}
+{Each standardized \emph{workload} (e.g., an AI inference/training batch) has an energy requirement of $q^\mathrm{DC} \in [0,10]$ kWh. } {Each AI company optimizes the allocation of its fixed total workload across datacenters} \jq{to maximize its net payoff,} {and the total amount of workloads is 364,803.}